 It is pointed out, for instance, that a new river canyon was formed in one day (March 19, 1982), subsequent to the explosion of Mount St. Helens in 1980.
 The claim is made, then, that this is a demonstration of how the Grand Canyon “must” have been formed in a short period of time, due to a sudden, massive flow of water resulting from the Great Flood.

-Another example, on a small scale, is that a large accumulation of limestone and other minerals deposited around a pipe, protruding from the ground, over a period of only a few months, from water rising up through the pipe and running down the sides.
-This is presented as “evidence” that Carlsbad Caverns “must” have taken a relatively short period of time to form—not the untold millions of years, which is explained by geologists to have taken place.
+Another example, on a small scale, is pointing out a pipe protruding from the ground, with water rising up through the pipe and running down the sides.
+A large accumulation of limestone and other minerals are observed to be deposited around the pipe, over a period of only a few months.
+This is presented as “evidence” that Carlsbad Caverns “must” have taken a relatively short period of time to form—not untold millions of years, which is explained by geologists to have taken place.

 The type of reasoning used in these cases is “inductive,” where something specific is observed and, from there, a generalized theory about how things work is formulated.
 On the other hand, the majority of valid scientific experimentation involves more of a “deductive” process, where a theory is put forth, hypotheses are tested, and the observations noted from this scientific method lead to specific conclusions.

-Young-earth creationists often use the argument that if God is as powerful as Christians believe He is, He would not require billions of years to create the universe and everything in it.
+Young-earth creationists often use the argument that if God is as powerful as Christians believe He is, it would not have required billions of years for Him to create the universe and everything in it.
 He easily could have done it in six solar days.
-I agree.
-But if God is infinitely powerful, which I have no doubt that He is, then why did He not create the entire universe in six minutes, in six milliseconds, or even instantaneously?
-One can see that the six 24-hour day theory itself places God’s act of creation on a time scale of finite length.
+I totally agree.
+Yet if God is infinitely powerful, which I have no doubt that He is, then why did He not create the entire universe in six minutes, in six nanoseconds, or even instantaneously?
+One can see that the six 24-hour day theory itself places God’s act of creation into a brief duration.
 Six 24-hour days, from a human’s finite perspective, is a short period of time; however, several billion years, from God’s infinite perspective, also is a short period of time.

 Comments or questions?
 Email Me.